BOI Reporting

 Still have questions?

-Set up an account at Wayfinder to access our customer portal for more resources, or set up a short business attorney consultation (free through January 6, 2025).
+Set up an account in our new Wayfinder Client Portal for more resources, or set up a short business attorney consultation.
 There is no cost to set up a Wayfinder account and access FAQs and further resources.
-If you decide to have Wayfinder prepare and file a BOI report, our charge is $200 per entity ($100 for current Oregon registered agent service subscribers).
+If you decide to have Wayfinder prepare and file a BOI Report, our charge is $200 per entity ($100 for current Registered Agent Service subscribers).